TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/getting_started/ccs_setup.md

 - Contact TI representative for AM263P CSP data.
 - Copy this CSP inside CCS installation directory at "ccs/ccs_base"
+- Follow the instructions in the documentation provided with the CSP data for more details.
-- Update the Device data for am263p in CCS level syscfg
+- Update the Device data for am263p in CCS level syscfg in the "ccs\utils\sysconfig_@VAR_SYSCFG_VERSION\dist\deviceData" directory

 \endcond